COMPANY

 Commonly, the funds move from the underwriter’s accounts to the business’ account and, lastly, to the end customer.
 Alternatively, the company uses the partner’s account to disburse the funds.
 Funds can then either be collected to the company’s account or directly to the partner’s account.

-5. Leveraging a combination of your own accounts and a payment service provider's accounts
+A combination of your own accounts and those of a PSP

 Many companies outsource payment acceptance to PSPs as it’s a substantial engineering effort to integrate and orchestrate all popular payment methods across markets.
 Therefore, a company would first collect payments into a PSPs account.
 The PSP then transfers the funds to the company’s account according to a predetermined cadence, after which they initiate a payout to the destination account.